As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links, view our disclosure policy for details.

 You'll be able to do so many recipes with these bad boys.
 The first thing I did were keto tacos with some of my paleo taco seasoning while my boyfriend ate his taco fillings with normal fajitas.

-This psyllium husk tortillas recipe does not and will not ever use coconut flour as its base ingredients.
+This psyllium husk tortillas recipe does not and will not ever use coconut flour as its base ingredient.
 I am not and have never been a fan of coconut flour.
 I find adding it makes these keto tortillas way too dry and not as soft or chewy.
 I did create a coconut flour tortilla recipe and it's okay, but I'm just not a fan.
 These are much better.

 I've played around with this recipe to see whether more or less psyllium husk powder would work, but the 6 tablespoons was the perfect amount as they didn't break apart when cooked or rolled.

 It's really important that you do not skip the psyllium husk powder as it's the most important ingredient of this psyllium husk tortillas recipe.
 You will not be able to sub it for xanthan gum, or more eggs.